-d.
-Management of Program Activities
+d Management of Program Activities

-- 1. How effectively are individual program and research support units managed?
-(The panel is not expected to conduct a detailed management audit of each organizational unit, other than the resource management units covered above.
-It should focus its efforts towards identifying management strengths and weaknesses shared by many program or support units.) - 2.
-How effectively are outreach activities managed?
-Are outreach activities coordinated well with the activities at the headquarters? - 3.
-To what extent is CIAT contracting research to outside institutions?
-How successful are these arrangements?
-What would be the advantages and disadvantages of increasing this practice, particularly in more basic research areas?
+- How effectively are individual program and research support units managed?
+(The panel is not expected to conduct a detailed management audit of each organizational unit other than the resource management units covered above.
+It should focus its efforts towards identifying management strengths and weaknesses shared by many program or support units.) - 2 How effectively are outreach activities managed?
+Are outreach activities coordinated well with the activities at the headquarters? - 3 To what extent is the center contracting research to outside institutions?
+How effective are these arrangements?

-E. Relationships with the External Environment
+E Relationships with the External Environment

-- 1. How good is the fit between the center as an organization and its key external stakeholders?
-How successful has the center been in managing its relationships with: - its clients in developing countries; - institutions in the host country of its headquarters; - other research institutions in developed and developing countries (including other CGIAR centers); and, - donors, the CGIAR and TAC? - 2.
-How well does the center manage its relations with other stakeholders (such as the media and the general public)?
-Are the resources devoted to public relations appropriate? - 3.
-Does the center review its relationships with the external stakeholders periodically?
-To what extent does the center's strategic planning encompass relations with stakeholders? - 4.
-Are there measures the CGIAR community (donors, other centers, TAC, the CGIAR Secretariat) should take to minimize adverse effects or constraints they impose on the center? - 5.
-How effectively are the center's publication and distribution activities managed?
-Are these activities carried out in a cost effective manner? - 6.
-CIAT is operating in an increasingly threatening environment.
-Has the center made contingency plans for use in case the conditions worsen?
+- How good is the fit between the center as an organization and its key external stakeholders?
+How successful has the center been in managing its relationships with - its clients in developing countries - institutions in the host country of its headquarters - other research institutions in developed and developing countries (including other CGIAR centers) and - donors the CGIAR and TAC? - 2 How well does the center manage its relations with other stakeholders (such as the media and the general public)?
+Are the resources devoted to public relations appropriate? - Does the center review its relationships with the external stakeholders periodically?
+To what extent does the center s strategic planning encompass relations with stakeholders? - Are there measures the CGIAR community (donors other centers TAC the CGIAR Secretariat) should take to minimize adverse effects or constraints they impose on the center? - 5 How effectively are the center s communication publication and distribution activities managed?
+Are these activities carried out in a cost effective manner?

-F. Management Skills and Teamwork
+F Management Skills and Teamwork

-1. How successful are managers and supervisors in managing people and tasks under the constraints the center operates within?
-In particular, how skillful are managers and supervisors in:
+- 1 How successful are managers and supervisors in managing people and tasks under the constraints the center operates within?
+In particular how skillful are managers and supervisors in

-- goal setting and work planning;
+- goal setting and work planning

-- selecting and developing staff;
+- selecting and developing staff

-- organizing and coordinating;
+- organizing and coordinating

-- directing/delegating;
+- directing/delegating

-- supporting the work of subordinates and problem solving;
+- supporting the work of subordinates and problem solving

-- reviewing and providing feedback;
+- reviewing and providing feedback

-- rewarding and motivating;
+- rewarding and motivating

 - communicating effectively?

-- 2. Do staff work effectively in teams?
+- 2 Do staff work effectively in teams?
 Is there a widely shared spirit of teamwork in interpersonal and intergroup relations?
 Do the structure and operating procedures of work groups facilitate cooperation and teamwork?